How to Plan a Groundhog Day Party

-- Paint the picture to you liking.
-If you want to dress the groundhog up in a little outfit that is permissible.
+- Paint the picture to your liking.
+If you want to dress the groundhog up in a little outfit, that is permissible.

 - Glue hair onto the groundhog tails for a realistic texture.
 Barber shops are great places to find unwanted hair.
 If you are short on time, try snaking the bathtub drain, for there is always hair there.